Tropical Storm Fred 2021

-Satellite images and tracking maps of Tropical Storm Fred 2021, August 7 - 19.
+Satellite images, weather maps and tracks of Tropical Storm Fred 2021, August 7 - 20.
 Max wind speed 65mph.

 Through Tuesday, heavy rainfall may lead to considerable flash, urban, small stream, and isolated river flooding impacts across portions of the Florida Panhandle, southeastern Alabama, and from western Georgia into the southern Appalachians.
 By the middle of the week, Fred or its remnants will lift northward and impact the central Appalachians and Mid-Atlantic.
 Landslides are possible across the mountains of North Carolina and Blue Ridge Escarpment on Tuesday.